 As a general orthopedic surgeon for 28 years, Dr. Rademacher had performed many total knee and hip arthroplasties, along with pediatric, spine and other procedures.
 So he knew that he had severe osteoarthritis.
 “It came to the point where I felt I would have to have surgery,” says Dr. Rademacher.

-In 2015, Dr. Rademacher sought help from his long-time colleague, K. Donald Shelbourne, MD, orthopedic surgeon at Shelbourne Knee Center.
+Dr. Rademacher sought help from his long-time colleague, K. Donald Shelbourne, MD, orthopedic surgeon at Shelbourne Knee Center.
 Dr. Rademacher met Dr. Shelbourne when he was an attending physician at St Francis Hospital in Beech Grove, Ind.
 Dr. Shelbourne, who was in medical school and working in the hospital’s emergency room, called Dr. Rademacher to consult on orthopedic cases.
 Over the years, the two orthopedic surgeons kept in touch, including by playing golf together.

 “I went to see Dr. Shelbourne, thinking he would do an arthroscopic procedure.
 According to the literature, that would give me 6-12 months before I needed a knee replacement,” says Dr. Rademacher.